 "Data type" is what we use to categorize data based on the kind of information that it covers and the way the data are collected.

 Data from the records maintained by agencies, institutions, commercial entities and governments, where the records are used for administrative purposes or for providing services.
+Examples include hospital and other health facility data, claims data, occupational injuries data, and police data.

 Data from a complete count of a specified population or entity; may include information about behavior, opinions or characteristics based on responses to questions.